difli/cdc-to-kafka-for-twitter-sentimentr-up/README.md

 # cdc-to-kafka-for-twitter-sentimentr-up
-DataStax CDC for Apache Cassandra® is open-source software (OSS) that sends Cassandra mutations for tables having Change Data Capture (CDC) enabled to Luna Streaming or Apache Pulsar™, which in turn can write the data to any technology like for example platforms such as Kafka.
+DataStax CDC for Apache Cassandra® is open-source software (OSS) that sends Cassandra mutations for tables having Change Data Capture (CDC) enabled to Luna Streaming or Apache Pulsar™, which in turn can write the data to any technology like for example platforms such as kafka.

-This repo contains a CDC demo that streams data to kafka when ingested into cassandra.
+This repo contains a CDC demo.
+The twitter-sentimentr application ingests data into cassandra.
+CDC streams all mutations of table tweet_by_id in near realtime to kafka.

 - clone the repo
 ```